toolleeo/cli-apps/README.md

 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption, allows to turn on/off many components, quite useful to track possible power-related issues.
 * [pv](http://www.ivarch.com/programs/pv.shtml) - The pv command is used to monitor the progress of data through pipe.
 * [ramfetch](https://github.com/WhoseTheNerd/ramfetch) - A fetch which displays memory info using /proc/meminfo.
-* [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
 * [screenFetch](https://github.com/KittyKatt/screenFetch) - It can be used to generate one of those nifty terminal theme information + ASCII distribution logos.
 It auto-detects the distribution and display an ASCII version of that distribution's logo and some valuable information to the right.
 * [smem](https://www.selenic.com/smem/) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.
 * [sysdig](https://www.sysdig.org/) - Sysdig captures system calls and events from the Linux kernel.
 You can save, filter, and analyze the data with our CLI or our desktop app.
 Think of sysdig as strace + tcpdump + htop + iftop + lsof + wireshark for your entire system.
 * [The Logfile Navigator](https://lnav.org/) - An advanced and colorful log file viewer with TUI interface.
 * [ttyload](http://www.daveltd.com/src/util/ttyload/) - ttyload is a lightweight utility which is intended to offer a color-coded graph of load averages over time on Linux and other Unix-like systems.
 It enables a graphical tracking of system load average in a terminal ("tty").
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
-* [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
 * [whowatch](https://www.tecmint.com/whowatch-monitor-linux-users-and-processes-in-real-time/) - Monitor Linux Users and Processes in Real Time.
 * [zfxtop](https://github.com/ssleert/zfxtop) - Self described as “fetch top written by bubbletea enjoyer”.